 Franklin’s gull is a hugely abundant migrant that breeds in North America and spends the southern summer in South America.
-They may stray widely, however, and have been recorded three times in the New Zealand region.
-Most recently in September 2009, one turned up in the Manukau Harbour before shifting to a Papakura park, where it attracted the attention of many birders before it left in late October, after moulting its flight feathers.
+They may stray widely, however, and have been recorded four times in the New Zealand region.
+The best known individual turned up in the Manukau Harbour in September 2009 before shifting to a Papakura park, where it attracted the attention of many birders before it left in late October, after moulting its flight feathers.

 Distribution and habitat